obsidianmd/obsidian-help/ru/Руководства/Rename notes.md

 ![[Pasted image 6.png]]

-If you want to rename a note that you're not editing, go to [[file explorer]], right-click on the note or folder and choose "Rename":
+If you want to rename a note that you're not editing, go to [[File explorer]], right-click on the note or folder and choose "Rename":

 ![[Pasted image 7.png]]